alexhegit/NNparser/readme.md

 2. Recomendation: dlrm

-### 2.2.Tensorflow version: keras2table
+### 2.2.
+Tensorflow version: keras2table

 ##### 2.2.1.
 Command

 - type the command as the following format to get the results

-  ​	`python torch2table.py -n resnet50 -b 1 -e 1`
+  ​	`python keras2table.py -n ResNet50 -b 1 -e 1`

 - three optional arguments are:

   -n: the name of the neural network model.
-Tested models are listed belwo.
-Please note that the name is *case-sensitive*
+Tested models are listed below.
+Please note that the name is **case-sensitive**

   -b: batch-size of the input data